thegworld/gtx-browser/docs/fuchsia/gtests.md

 ```

 ### Other Products
-Other Fuchsia Product configurations may not support running Chromium tests by
+Other Fuchsia Product configurations may not support running GTx Browser tests by
 default and require some subset of the
 [additional required packages](#additional-required-packages) needed for
 [Core](#core) as well as others for specific test suites.